leibniz21c/Solomon/README.md

 You are ready to contribute!
 Thanks!

-Since beta0.2_m, This features is deleted.
+Since beta0.2_m, This features is deleted...